-- Install traffic signal; conduct detailed signal warrant analysis prior to installation of traffic signal. - Restripe the existing westbound approach on Tench Road to include a dedicated left turn lane and a shared through / right turn lane.
+- The traffic conditions warrant at least the peak hour signal warrant required for installation of a traffic signal for the Future 2009 volumes.
+Therefore, a traffic signal is recommended at this intersection for the future 2009 condition.
+A detailed signal warrant analysis should be completed for the intersection prior to the installation of a traffic signal. - Restripe the existing westbound approach on Tench Road to include a dedicated left turn lane and a shared through / right turn lane.
 Re-striping will not require any additional pavement.